We Intentionally Build Character and Confidence

 What is Timanous like?

 You will live in a wooden cabin with 12 other boys your age and 4 counselors.
 You will have a comfortable bed and an area to hang up your stuff and keep your trunk.
 You may not know anyone at first, but starting on the first day you will make friends with boys from lots of different places, even different countries!
 Most campers find cabin life one of the highlights of camp.
 Besides sleeping, we play games, read, tell stories, and learn about the world through other campers and counselors who are always there to help you.
-Will I be homesick?
+Will my child feel homesick?

 Everyone wears the Timanous uniforms making it easy to choose what to wear.
 Accessories like a tennis racquet, baseball glove, sleeping bag, acoustic instrument, or small personal items are welcome.
-The camp has a supply of most of these items for your use.
+Camp has a supply of most of these items for your use.
 We do not allow personal electronics and our campers are proud of the fact that personal friendships develop fast and you don't need phones or any other device to have fun.
 What are the bathrooms and showers like?

 We also go on camping trips to amazing places all over Maine, and have a blast with special activities like capture the flag!
 How do you see without electricity in the cabin?